LogtalkDotOrg/logtalk3/library/uuid/NOTES.md

 `uuid`
 ======

-This library implements a Universally unique identifier (UUID) generator.
+This library implements a Universally Unique Identifier (UUID) generator.
 Currently only version 1 and version 4 UUIDs are supported.
 For reference material, see e.g.